Centeio leads JMU in 47-7 romp of No. 23 Coastal Carolina

-HARRISONBURG, Va.
-(AP)James Madison knew when it made the jump to the Bowl Subdivision this season that conference championships would not be available right away because of NCAA transition rules.

-So the Dukes turned their final game of the year into a bowl game and came away with no doubt about who the Sun Belt Conference’s East Division champion is, routing No. 23 Coastal Carolina 47-7 on Saturday.

-”You know, we’re champions.
+“You know, we’re champions.
 Everybody knows we’re champions of the East.
 I mean, come on.
 Across the country.
-You know, this was a major statement across the country,” JMU coach Curt Gignetti said ”This was an exclamation point. … Going to a bowl game would have been nice, but this was our bowl game.”
+You know, this was a major statement across the country,” he said.
+“This was an exclamation point.”

-Todd Centeio threw for four touchdowns and ran for a fifth and James Madison (8-3, 6-2) dominated in every phase, outgaining the Chanticleers 502 yards to 183.

 When the game ended, Queen’s “We Are the Champions” blared through the stadium.